iharrisonA/Data-Science-Internship/README.md

-# Python-Development-Internship
+# Data-Science-Internship
-Machine learning projects completed during a Python Development Internship, covering classification and prediction tasks using Scikit-learn, Pandas, and Matplotlib.
+Machine learning projects completed during a Data Science Internship, covering classification and prediction tasks using Scikit-learn, Pandas, and Matplotlib.

-🐍 Python Development Internship:
+📊 Data Science Internship:
-This repository contains machine learning projects completed as part of my Python Development Internship.
+This repository contains machine learning projects completed as part of my Data Science Internship.
 Each project covers a different core ML concept, from classification to regression, with full data analysis, feature engineering, model training, and visualization.

 📂 Projects
 1. 🚢 Titanic Survival Prediction